SoftInstigate/restheart/README.md

 Additionally, the [GraphQL](https://restheart.org/docs/graphql/) plugin works side by side with the already existing REST endpoints to get a managed, unified GraphQL API for modern applications.

-The embeded WebSocket server can then expose MongoDB's [Change Streams](https://docs.mongodb.com/manual/changeStreams/), which allow applications to access real-time data changes.
+The embedded WebSocket server can then expose MongoDB's [Change Streams](https://docs.mongodb.com/manual/changeStreams/), which allow applications to access real-time data changes.

 RESTHeart fully supports [GraalVM](https://restheart.org/docs/graalvm/), a new virtual machine from Oracle that offers a polyglot runtime environment and the ability to compile Java applications to __native binary images__.